hvssle/onfido/README.md

 #### Live Photos

-Like documents, live photos can provide supporting evidence for Onfido checks.
+Live Photos, like documents, can provide supporting evidence for Onfido checks.
 They can only be created - the Onfido does not support finding or listing them.

 ```ruby